 The Area Agency on Aging's budget requirements are mandated primarily by the Washington State Department of Social and Health Services, Aging and Long Term Support Administration (ALTSA) and the Older Americans Act.
 The contracted budgets are the legal basis for expenditures.
-Transfers or revisions are generally allowed up to 10 percent of the total budget, but supplemental appropriations and other major changes must be approved by ALTSA.
-Up to 10% of Older American's Act appropriations can be carried over into the subsequent calendar year without approval from ALTSA.
-Title XIX and state funded program appropriations generally cannot be carried over.
+Contract line items overages are generally allowed up to 10 percent of the total budget, but supplemental appropriations and other major changes must be approved by ALTSA.
+Until late 2018, up to 10% of Older American's Act (OAA) appropriations could be carried over into the subsequent calendar year without approval from ALTSA.
+Starting in 2018, the annually awarded OAA contracts run for 21 months; from January of the contract year through September of the subsequent year (for example, January 2018 through September 2019).